 For fiscal year 2013, which begins in October, the city is facing a $13 million shortfall.
-The Council and Mayor Bill Foster are exploring a millage rate increase, cuts, department consolidations, a fire readiness fee or a combination to close the budget gap.
+The Council and Mayor Bill Foster are exploring a millage rate increase, cuts, department consolidations, a or a combination to close the budget gap.

 Foster said Wednesday that the city definitely could shave $13 million from the budget in cuts alone, but the city that everyone has fallen in love with would become unrecognizable.

 "We have found that it will no longer be doing more with less," Foster said.
 "Gets to this point where we are doing less with less."

 Cutting $13 million, Foster cautioned, would force rec centers to closer earlier, limited operating hours for libraries, a decrease in services and programming and even a reduction in the city's most expensive department, the police.